 These are the 397 members of James Alliban's "tech art" Twitter list (plus 11 handles my algo thought should be on the list), mapped into an influence network.

-Importantly, this algo scores evidence of influence felt, rather than influence exerted.
+What's different about my system, compared to other "influence" metrics, is that my algo scores evidence of influence felt, rather than influence exerted.
 This method accentuates the influence of friends and colleagues, and plays down celebrity.

 For more on the thinking behind my methodology, read on...

 Influence is a subtle beast.
 It is often barely felt, let alone measurable.
 But we know it is there, because we can see its effects at scale.
 Careers are built on this stuff.
 It is the dark matter of social media.

 In Marketing circles, many "influence" scores are effectively "reach" scores.
 Simply because reach is much easier to measure.

 "Reach" is the number of eyeballs a message can, yerknow, reach.
 Basically, it is the volume of the voice - number of followers, number of interactions, etc...
 This is the celebrity model, which will always rank some actor or pop star as more important than a close friend or colleague.